FightTheByte/gitProjects/drystone/README.md

 - Average: This pricing assumes the average price of selected stone, inc. delivery, and also assumes the average wage of a Stonemason.
 Thus it could be considered to be representative of selected sandstone, in an area of average affluence.
 - High: This pricing assumes the higher range of cost for stone, inc. delivery, and also assumes the highest end of a Stonemasons wage.
 Thus it could be considered to be representative of luxury stone types, in a high income area (Such as the south of England)

+*Extra Features*

+This app also allows the addition of potential ground work costs, in the event that the ground is of poor quality for Dry Stone Walling.
+This roughly calculates the additional work required in digging the ditch, additional stone for the footing and the extra time to lay it.
+As this cost is likely to vary in depth and time, only the lowest costs are used to mitigate this variance.

 ---

 ### Constraints